koira

 local seogoogle business profilereview velocity

-How Fast You Collect Reviews Matters More Than How Many You Have
+How Fast You Earn Reviews Matters More Than Your Star Rating

-Review velocity chart showing local ranking position vs. monthly new reviews for competing businesses
+Review velocity chart showing map pack rankings vs monthly new reviews for local businesses

 Intro